 While this can help the average visitor detect an infected site, website owners will need to take it a step further to be sure their website is free from malware.

-A website scanner is the easiest, most efficient, and most effective way website owners can look for malware.
+A website scanner is the easiest, efficient and effective way website owners can look for malware.
 You’ll also save time and money – you don’t have to look for malware yourself, or hire an expert to look for you.
 SiteLock offers a powerful website scanning solution that not only works automatically, but also includes the following:

 For the most accurate and efficient protection against malware, check out our plans and pricing today.
 To see how SiteLock has protected other businesses from blacklisting, check out our customer stories and SiteLock reviews.